Many birds stand on one leg when resting on the ground (Clark 1973, Stiefel 1979;

 The possible function of standing on one leg

 There are many speculations but few experimental studies or quantitative behavioral observations why birds stand on one leg.
 A couple of possible functions are published in Flamingo file (1991).
+The suggestion that there might be a dependence of standing on one leg on unihemispheric sleep, which occurs in some birds (Rattenborg 1999), has been disproved recently (Anderson et al. 2018).
 Two possible functions which have been tested by quantitative observations in recent publications (Anderson & Williams 2009; Bouchard & Anderson 2011; Anderson & Laughlin 2014) will be dealt with in detail: a thermoregulatory function and relaxation of muscle fatigue in the retracted leg.

 Thermoregulatory function.
 Sleeping positions and the occurrence of sleeping on one